Skip to content

 Scottish CND is strongly opposed to the continued use of nuclear power in Scotland.
 Since the closure of Hunterston B in 2022, there is only one nuclear power station generating electricity, Torness.
 We call on the Office of Nuclear Regulation (ONR) to shut it down.

 Nuclear power has deep links with nuclear weapons.
-The civilian nuclear power industry is the respectable face of nuclear but contributes to the infrastructure, skills and research that keeps the government’s nuclear weapons programme going[i].
+The civilian nuclear power industry masquerades as the respectable face of nuclear but contributes to the infrastructure, skills and research that keep the government’s nuclear weapons programme going[i].
 Reprocessed fuel from nuclear power stations becomes plutonium, an element used in nuclear weapons.
 The UK has a huge stockpile of weapons-grade plutonium.
 The pursuit of nuclear ‘fusion’, proclaimed as a new clean-energy hope, is shamefully bound up with the nuclear weapons programme of the USA and passionately pursued by scientists gathering evidence for the nuclear weapons they are designing[ii]

 The war in Ukraine shows that nuclear power plants are a target and a terrible liability in conflict, an ever present possibility of disaster, even if not deliberately harmed.
+See the separate paper on this website for more information about dangers posed by Zaphorizhzhia and other nuclear power stations in Ukraine.

 [i] Stirling, A., & Johnstone, P. (2018).
 A Global Picture of Industrial Interdependencies Between Civil and Military Nuclear Infrastructures SPRU Working Paper Series (ISSN 2057-6668).
 Sussex: Univerity of Sussex.